 Students in clinical, student teaching and other out-of-class assignments should follow the guidance of their placement location.

-Contact Student Health Services to let them know you are feeling unwell or that you have been asked to quarantine.
+Contact Student Health Services at 814-732-2743 to let them know you are feeling unwell.

 Contact your professor(s) to let them know you won't be in class.
 Ask for instructions about how to keep up or catch up on any missed material or assignments.